stealify/server-harp/README.md

+# steal-server

+## New Mission !
+This is now the WebComponent Development Server
+Enabling you to pre process assets even importet once from npm to create your webcomponents faster then ever or even whole projects it does support anything you need to code Web Tech Driven Applications

+- supports diffrent bundlers.
+- supports diffrent preprocessors.
+- gives tool chain to work with any code

 ![build](https://travis-ci.org/steal-server/server.svg?branch=master)
-# steal-server formarly DIREKTSPEED Server

 > zero-configuration web server with built in:
  - pre-processing
- - Ssr
+ - SSR
  - NodeJS Project
-> can be used with DIREKTSPEED Server as Modules
+> can be deployed with DIREKTSPEED Server in production fully horizontal scale able even on a single server.

 ### What is DIREKTSPEED Server